 - Females who are able to become pregnant:

 - are breastfeeding or plan to breastfeed.
 It is not known if ISTODAX passes into your breast milk.
-You and your healthcare provider should decide if you will receive ISTODAX or breastfeed.
+You should not breastfeed during treatment with ISTODAX and for 1 week after the last dose.
 Talk to your healthcare provider about the best way to feed your baby while you are being treated with ISTODAX.

 Some medicines may affect how ISTODAX works, or ISTODAX may affect how other medicines work.
 Especially tell your healthcare provider if you take or use:

 - warfarin sodium (Coumadin, Jantoven) or any other blood thinner medicine.
 Ask your healthcare provider if you are not sure if you are taking a blood thinner.
 Your healthcare provider may want to test your blood more often.

 - a medicine to treat abnormal heartbeats

 - Dexamethasone (a steroid)

 - fungal infections (antifungals)